Goofs from The Mountain Between Us

 - 1hour 18 minutes and 48 seconds into the movie Idris Elba comes into the cabin and calls Alex 'Kate'

 - Walter mentioned being a fighter pilot for the 48th at RAF Mildenhall.
 Although the fighter planes are assigned to the 48th Fighter Wing, that is at RAF Lakenheath not Mildenhall.

-- When any plane loses it's tail section, it will not remain flying level and straight.
-This plane continued flying and crashed onto the mountain top.
+- When a plane loses its tail section it will not continue flying level and straight, as the plane in the film does before crashing.

-- Mountain lions are stalk and ambush predators requiring heavy vegetation to hide in and so would not wander around above treeline.
+- Mountain lions are stalk and ambush predators requiring heavy vegetation in which to hide, and so would not wander around above the treeline.

 - The same actor dining alone during Ben and Alex's final meeting in the restaurant can be seen dining alone outside when they say goodbye on the sidewalk.

 - When Ben pulls Alex from the frozen lake, the knit cap she's been wearing is gone; it has come off in the water.
 Later when they set out again she is wearing the hat.